Beautiful Native Plants

 The squarestem is a perennial that dies to the ground each winter and over winters with a ring of basal leaves.
 It can tolerate poor soil, drought, and some salt spray, which are all important traits for much of its range, particularly here in Florida.
 Its range includes most of the SE US, according to the USDA.

-Three and half years ago, I acquired one small plant from our local Florida Native Plant Society chapter’s monthly plant raffle.
+Some years ago, I acquired one small plant from our local Florida Native Plant Society chapter’s monthly plant raffle.
 I knew it could grow to four feet tall, so I planted it behind some palmettos and wax myrtles that I keep trimmed in a semi-shady garden.

 I’ve enjoyed all the buzzing and fluttering around this plant.
 The area is thick with pollinators of all shapes and sizes as soon as the sun comes up until dusk.